Saguaro: Genome

 The saguaro genome is around 1 billion base pairs long.
 Sequencing has revealed that the genome of the saguaro's chloroplast is the smallest known among nonparasitic flowering plants.
 Like several other highly specialized plant taxa, such as the carnivorous Genlisea and parasitic Cuscuta, the saguaro has lost the ndh plastid genes, which codes for production of NADPH dehydrogenase pathway, but unlike those taxa, the saguaro remains fully autotrophic; i.e. it does not eat or steal part of its food.
 The saguaro is remarkable for the scale and completeness of gene loss; essentially no traces of the 11 ndh genes remain in the plastid.
 The genes appear to have been copied to the nuclear DNA and mitochondrial DNA, but those copies are non-functional.
 How the saguaro thrives in a high stress environment without working copies of this fairly important gene remains unknown, but it is possible that the functions of the ndh genes have been taken on by another pathway.

 Taxonomy

 Carnegiea gigantea is the only species in the monotypic genus Carnegiea.
 The first description of the species was made by William H. Emory in 1848, during his surveys along the pre-Gadsden Purchase United States-Mexican border.
 This description allowed cactus expert George Engelmann to formally name it, during his work on the United States and Mexican Boundary Survey, published in 1859.
 The next major taxonomic treatment came from The Cactaceae, the seminal work on cactus by Nathaniel Lord Britton and Joseph Nelson Rose.

 What tribe Carnegiea gigantea belongs to is a matter of taxonomic dispute.
 A molecular analysis of the cactus family in 2010 placed the saguaro in the Echinocereinae.
 The ARS Germplasm Resources Information Network places it in the Echinocereeae.

 The generic name honors businessman and philanthropist Andrew Carnegie.
 The specific epithet gigantea refers to its formidable size.

+Etymology

+The genus name Carnegiea honors industrialist Andrew Carnegie (1835-1919), whose Carnegie Institution established the Desert Botanical Laboratory in Tucson in 1903.
+The species epithet gigantea derives from the Greek root for giant, giga, due to the massive size of the cactus.

+Indigenous Names

+The O'odham peoples of the Northern Sonoran Desert know this species as Ha:san in their native language.
+Stemming from this native origin, it is thought that the term "Saguaro" is a Hispanized version brought on later by Spanish settlers.